-Following the gazetting of Regulations for Petroleum Exploration and Production, the Department of Mineral Resources has insituted research on shale gas.
-Research will be carried out with the objective to enhance current knowledge on shale gas as well as identify other unknown shale gas occurrences.
+Following the gazetting of Regulations for Petroleum Exploration and Production, the DMR instituted research on shale gas to enhance current knowledge on shale gas and identify other unknown shale gas occurrences.

 The sensitive nature of the process, possible negative environmental impacts associated with the process and lack of information and knowledge on technical aspects of the hydraulic fracturing process in South Africa will be taken into consideration.